Sheep-y/Attack-Improvement-Mod/README.md

 > Colours are either empty or in HTML hash syntax.
 For example `"#F00"` = red, `"#0F0"` = green, `"#00F"` = blue, `"#FFF"` = white, `"#888"` = grey, `"#000"` = black.
 > Four parts means RGBA, while three parts mean full opacity RGB.
 Supports full and short form. e.g. #28B = #2288BB = #2288BBFF.
 >
+> Colours and only colours can also vary by attack direction, separated by comma.
+The directions are Front, Left, Right, Rear, and Prone, in order.
+> If less colours are specified than direction, the missing directions will use the last colour.
+> For example "red,cyan,cyan,green" will result in front red, side cyan, and back/prone green.
+>
-> When the mod "Firing Line Improvement" is detected, this setting will be disabled to avoid conflicts.
+> When the mod "Firing Line Improvement" is detected, these settings will be disabled to avoid conflicts.

+**Colours Facing Rings**

+> Setting: `FacingMarkerPlayerColors`  (default "#FFFF,#CCFF,#CCFF,#BFBF,#FFBF")<br>
+> Setting: `FacingMarkerEnemyColors`  (default "#FFFF,#CCFF,#CCFF,#FBBF,#FFBF")<br>
+> Setting: `FacingMarkerTargetColors`  (default "#F41F,#F41F,#F41F,#F41F,#F41F")<br>
+>
+> When non-empty, change the colours of each arc for friends, foes, and targeted arc during attack.
+The colours are for Front, Left, Right, Rear, and Prone.

 **Change Widths of Obstruction Marker**